MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 1.md

 <b> Availaiblity </b>
 <p> Many services uses SLAs (service level agreements) to ensure that customers know the capabilities. </p>

-<b> Support </b>
-<p> When Microsoft updates a proudct, the update applies to all consumer of the product. </p>

 <b> Multilingual support </b>
-<p> Cloud system often store data as a JSON file that includes the language code identifier (LCID) </p>
+<p> Cloud systems often store data as a JSON file that includes the language code identifier (LCID) </p>

 <b> Total cost of ownership </b>
-<p> Track costs by subscriptions.
+<p> It's normal to track costs by subscriptions.
 A subscription can be based on usage that's measured in compute
 units, hours, or transactions.
 The cost includes hardware, software, disk storage and labor.
-Due to economices of scale, on-premises system can rarely compete with the cloud in terms of the measurement of the service usage. </p>
+Due to economices of scale, on-premises system can rarely compete with the cloud. </p>

 <b> Lift and shift </b>
 <p> When moving to the cloud, many customers migrate from physical or virtualized on-premises servers
 to Azure Virtual Machines.
-This strategy is known as lift and shift.
+This strategy is known as lift and shift. </p>
-Server adminst lift and shift an application from physical environment to Azure Virtual Machines. </p>

 <h3> Check Your knowledge </h3>